Harryyadav/slate/source/includes/profiles.md

 {
     "results": [
         {
             "id": "P1",
             "name": "No Profile",
             "description": "An empty Profile",
             "answers": ["A740"],
             "logo_url": "/static/images/logo-other.png"
         },
         {
             "id": "P3",
             "name": ".NET Web App",
             "description": "Microsoft .NET Web Application",
             "answers":["A1061", "A740", "A48", "A4", "A2"],
             "logo_url": "/static/images/logo-net.png"
         }
     ]
 }
 ```
-This endpoint retrieves a list of Application resources.
+This endpoint retrieves a list of Profiles resources.

 ### Query Parameters

-The following parameters may be used to filter the application resources in the response.

 Parameter | Description
 ----------|-------------
-ordering  |  Returns a list of application resources ordered by the specified field.
+ordering  |  Returns a list of profile resources ordered by the specified field.
 This endpoint supports ordering by id, name and description.